Keyboard shortcuts

 • Configurator GUI and full config file control

-• Zoom, freeze, click highlights, auto-numbered arrows, and presenter mode for clean callouts
+• Zoom, freeze, click highlights, auto-numbered arrows, presenter mode, and light passthrough for clean callouts

-• Context menu, selection tools (Alt-drag or V), duplicate/delete shapes, properties panel, and command palette for editing
+• Context menu, selection tools (Alt-drag or V), copy/paste, duplicate/delete shapes, properties panel, and an expanded command palette for editing

 • Radial menu at cursor (middle-click) for quick tool/color picks and size adjustments